inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/united-states/new-york/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In New York In 2022
+title: Top 10 Graphic-Designers Instagram Influencers In New York in 2023
 description: >-
-  Find top graphic-designers Instagram influencers in New York in 2022.
+  Find top graphic-designers Instagram influencers in New York in 2023.
 Most popular hashtags: #newyork #graphicdesigner #photoshop #art.
 platform: Instagram
 hits: 87
 text_top: See the top-rated Instagram profiles on inBeat.